ironicbadger/pms-wiki/docs/04-day-two/top10apps.md

 <img alt="nextcloud-banner" src="../../images/top10/nextcloud-banner.png">
 </p>

+It can be a bit unreliable and unwieldy to administer at times - especially around update cycles.
+But once you get a working configuration it's a really handy tool.

-The recently launched [Nextcloud Hub](https://nextcloud.com/hub) brings together several key areas of functionality:
+[Nextcloud Hub](https://nextcloud.com/hub) brings together several key areas of functionality:

 * [Nextcloud Files](https://nextcloud.com/files) - offers universal file access on desktop, mobile and web.
 Find files with powerful search, share your thoughts in comments or lock files until you are done with them.
 * [Nextcloud Talk](https://nextcloud.com/talk) - delivers on-premises, private audio/video conferencing and text chat through browser and mobile interfaces with integrated screen sharing and SIP integration.